This calendar includes CMSM events, as well as events from religious institutes, partners and others that may be of interest to our members.

 - Navigating personnel concerns

-- Self-care and leadership
+- Vocations, formation and leadership decisions

-- Working with dioceses
+- Building relationships with bishops and dioceses

-- Resources from CMSM and others
+- Resources from CMSM, NRRO, RCRI, and others

 - $395/person: commuter – includes workshop and all meals (except breakfast)